Harvest Justice: Twice the Speed of Lightning

 Many sectors of Canada’s economy, such as agriculture, hospitality, construction, and care-giving, rely heavily on the labour of migrants.
 For many years, Canada’s Temporary Foreign Worker Program (TFWP) and the Seasonal Agricultural Worker Program (SAWP) have brought migrants to come to Canada to fulfill our labour shortages in these sectors.
 Although the work and the demand for this work is permanent, the workers are given only temporary migration status within strict limits, making them targets for exploitation and abuse.

-Mixed Company Theatre, and the Collaborative Network to End Exploitation are working on a collaboration that will share the stories of these workers, through an interactive theatrical production.
-Our hope is to empower action for policy change that will make so-called Canada a more fair and equitable place for all.
+Mixed Company Theatre, and the Collaborative Network to End Exploitation are working together to share the stories of these workers, through an interactive theatrical production.
+Our intention is to empower action for policy change that will make so-called Canada a more fair and equitable place for all.

 The production will use the pedagogy of Forum Theatre – an interactive, participatory, UNESCO recognized tool for communal dialogue, learning, and catalyzing social change – to tell stories and highlight the root causes of injustices migrant workers face, equipping audiences with the tools they need to join the migrant worker movement for a more just, equitable, and sustainable Canada.